Code-Institute-Submissions/Musical-Dublin/README.md

 * Font Type:
 1. The font chosen for the headings on the site is the 'Permanent Marker' font from Google fonts.
 This was chosen as it has a playful and non-formal look to it, suitable for a site dedicated to music.
-I felt it would be welcoming to the diverse usership that this site is aimed at, at least more than for example, the [Banger Tv](https://www.bangertv.com) logo which is a pretty obvious choice for a site dedicated to heavy metal music.
+I felt it would be welcoming to the diverse usership that this site is aimed at, at least more than for example, the [Blabbermouth](https://www.blabbermouth.net) logo which is a pretty obvious choice for a site dedicated to heavy metal music.
 A fallback font of sans-serif is included incase a browser cannot load the Permanent Marker font.
 2. The font chosen for all other text on the site is 'Alegreya' from Google Fonts with a fallback font of sans-serif.
 This was chosen for its easy readability.